Six interdisciplinary research teams announced as 2022 ISCE Scholars

 - Monocultures, Water Science and the Fight for Food Sovereignty in Guatemala, led by Nicholas Copeland, associate professor of history in the College of Liberal Arts and Human Sciences, and Kang Xia, professor in the School of Plant and Environmental Sciences in the College of Agriculture and Life Sciences.

-- Engaging Vulnerable Populations in Extreme Heat Resilience Planning through Citizen Science and Co-Production of Knowledge, led by Theodore Lim, assistant professor in the School of Public and International Affairs in the College of Architecture and Urban Studies, and Thomas Pingel, assistant professor of geography in the College of Natural Resources and Environment.
+- Engaging Vulnerable Populations in Extreme Heat Resilience Planning through Citizen Science and Co-Production of Knowledge, led by Theodore Lim, assistant professor in the School of Public and International Affairs in the College of Architecture and Urban Studies, and Thomas Pingel, associate professor of geography in the College of Natural Resources and Environment.

 - The Prospects for Artificial Intelligence in Urban Planning, led by Thomas Sanchez, professor, and Theodore Lim, assistant professor, in the School of Public and International Affairs, Chris North, professor of computer science in the College of Engineering, and Alec Smith, assistant professor of economics in the College of Science.